-Though you can mitigate many of the side effects of Trenbolone, there are some that almost everyone will experience to some degree or another.
+Though you can mitigate many of the side effects, there are some that almost everyone will experience to some degree or another.
 They are difficult to avoid, but you can treat the symptoms as they arise with over-the-counter products.

 - Oily skin with or without acne.
 Hormonal fluctuations may stimulate your sebaceous glands to produce more oil than normal.
 For some, this is only minimal, but for others, it can be quite severe and lead to breakouts.
 Though this is mostly unpreventable, you can use over-the-counter acne products containing salicylic acid or benzoyl peroxide to control oily skin.
 For an oily scalp, consider using a good clarifying shampoo designed to help remove buildup from your hair.

 - Gastrointestinal upset.
 Like most other side effects, this is one that you may or may not experience, and it is far more common with the oral forms of the steroid.
 Taking your pill with food may help relieve some of the gastrointestinal side effects, but if not, you can use a variety of over-the-counter medications to treat symptoms like nausea, heartburn, constipation, or diarrhea.

 - Mood changes.
 Hormone changes are notorious for causing mood swings, making this one of the most common side effects.
 Unfortunately, there is little you can do to mitigate this, though some people find that gradually increasing their dose over the first week or two alleviates the more drastic mood swings.